OPSORO/OS/readme.md

-Groep Arno Vande Cappelle, Thibaud Vander Syppe
+Groep Arno Vande Cappelle, Auguste Van Nieuwenhuyzen, Thibaud Vander Syppe

 # OnoSW
 OnoSW is the software framework for [OPSORO](http://www.opsoro.be/), to be used in conjunction with [Ono2](https://github.com/cesarvandevelde/Ono2) and [OnoHAT](https://github.com/cesarvandevelde/OnoHAT).